didillysquat/reefMapMaker/README.md

 This is easiest done using [conda](https://docs.conda.io/projects/conda/en/latest/).

 #### For those familiar with conda:
-`conda install -c didillysquat -c conda-forge reefMapMaker`
+`conda install -c didillysquat -c conda-forge reefmapmaker`

 #### For those unfamiliar with conda
 ##### Install conda